All Episodes

 There was a proposal by Senator Marsha Blackburn.

-Yeah, maybe China now can uh forgive some of the debt that they have of ours to make up for the cost of what they caused.
+Yeah, maybe China now can forgive some of the debt that they have of ours to make up for the cost of what they caused.

 All hands would have been on deck to head to Wuhan province in China to help them out.

-Anyway, intelligence officials concluded China's been concealing the true extent of the coronavirus outbreak within its borders by underreporting total cases and deaths, and of course, hiding it for the longest period of time.
+Anyway, intelligence officials concluded China's been concealing the true extent of the coronavirus outbreak within its borders by underreporting total cases and deaths and, of course, hiding it for the longest period of time.

 I'm actually reading this.

-Uh that was sort of like the outrage of the day.
+That was sort of like the outrage of the day.

 There's no more virus in Wuhan, and the doctors have all gone home.